-With a population of about 10,000, 1/4 of which are in the central settlement of Portree, the primary attraction of the island is the nature.
+There are about 10,000 inhabitants on the island, 1/4 of which are in the “capital” town of Portree.
+Several tourist destinations are available on the island, including a distillery (soon to be two), the worlds only by-hand tannery, the longest-inhabited castle in Scotland, etc. However, the primary attraction of the island is the nature and landscape.
 And attract it does.
 Every single hostel and B&B was full when I went.
 Good thing I had already planned to stay at a campground.

 The first step was to get to Skye.
 There are 2-3 day tours leaving from Edinburgh.
 I personally wouldn’t recommend them.
 First, they are expensive.
 Second, they lock you into an exact schedule, only a small part of which is on the Isle of Skye.